 Dr. Thomas J. Reeves, the 12th President of Hastings College, serving from 1985 to 1995, passed away on Saturday, February 5 in Denmark, South Carolina.
 He was 86.

 During his tenure at Hastings College, Reeves oversaw construction of the Gray Center for the Communication Arts and the Daugherty Center, and the renovation of several other buildings on campus.
-He initiated the Master of Arts in Teaching (MAT) program, the Twenty-two Plus program for adult learners and added several athletic teams, including men’s and women’s soccer, baseball and softball.
+He initiated the Master of Arts in Teaching (MAT) program, the Twenty-two Plus program for adult learners, added a softball team and reintroduced a baseball team to Hastings College.

 In 1998 he was inducted into the Pro Rege Society, the highest non-academic recognition Hastings College bestows.
 The Morrison-Reeves Science Center, which opened in the fall of 2009, was named in honor of Reeves and the late Kenneth Morrison, who served on the Board of Trustees from 1981 to 1999.

 “Tom was an ordained Presbyterian pastor and gifted preacher, an Airborne Ranger, semi-pro baseball player, college chaplain and high school coach.
 He was also a great friend and mentor to me.
 During my 11-year watch as President, I would call him frequently,” said Dr. Phil Dudley, President Emeritus of Hastings College.
 Dudley served as a professor and Vice President under Reeves, and then became President in 2000.